 V. Reservation Process

 - All requests are to be made online at meetingrooms.olpl.org.
-Reservations are approved on a first-come, first-served basis within 3-business days of submitting a request.
+Reservations are approved on a first-come, first-served basis within three (3) business days of submitting a request.
 An e-mail address is required.

-- Meeting rooms are reserved up to 90-days in advance.
+- Meeting rooms may be reserved up to 60 days in advance.

-- The Library requires that room reservation requests are submitted 7-days prior to an event.
+- The Library requires that room reservation requests are submitted seven (7) days prior to an event.
 Applicants will receive an email confirmation upon approval.

 - The applicant must be a member of the sponsoring organization.

 - The Library reserves the right to change meeting locations without prior notice.

 - The Library determines if a request monopolizes space and unfairly restricts use by other organizations.
 In general, this means no more than four meetings in 30 days.

 - If a meeting is canceled, notify the PR Assistant or go to meetingrooms.olpl.org.
 Failure to notify the library of cancelations may result in a future loss of room privileges.